NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 Continuation bytes start with `10`.
 We look at continuation bytes to validate UTF-8.
 If the number of continuation bytes do not correspond to those indicated by the leading byte, we know it's invalid UTF-8.

 Leading bytes consist of a sequence of ones followed by a zero.
-The number of ones indicate the total number of bytes used by the code point.
+The number of ones indicate the total number of bytes used by the code point, including the leading byte.
 In our emoji example we see the leading byte has header bits `11110`, so we can read the code point as one character of 4 bytes.
 This rule applies to all code points lengths except for those of 1 byte, the ASCII characters.

-ASCII characters have a leading byte that start with zero, followed by the code point digits in binary.
+ASCII characters have a leading byte that starts with zero, followed by the code point digits in binary.
 The letter `A` will be encoded in UTF-8 the same way as one would encode it in ASCII.[^2]

 ---